 The lifespan of a solar generator is often shorter than a gasoline generator as you are using batteries that have specific cycle life spans.
-Gasoline engine can be maintained and last much longer than solar generators.
+Gasoline engines can be maintained and last much longer than solar generators.

 Not Ideal For Home Backup Power

 If you are wanting a generator that is going to get you through a power outage in your apartment, townhome, or single family house, you may think twice about a solar generator.